LaurentVeyssier/HomeMatch/README.md

 # PROJECT SPECIFICITIES
 - Step 3 leverages pydantic schemas to extract customer preferences from text input and use for metadata filtering
 - Semantic search: Step 4 vectorSearch combines **semantic search** and **metadata filtering** to increase matching capabilities and extend performance
+- Automatic capture of the buyer's preferences using chatmodel until all key parameters are populated.
+This is managed using tagging function and pydantic table
 - The project concludes with an end-to-end workflow from customer input to the presentation of the top augmented matches in natural language.
-The workflow uses tools and function calling to generate the final output.
+The workflow uses tagging, tools and function calling to generate the final output.

 # PROJECT IMPLEMENTATION
 - clone the repo and install the dependencies in a virtual environment.
 The required libraries are located in the requirements.txt file